Unusual Enrollment History - Excelsior College

-Beginning in 2013-2014, some Free Applications for Federal Student Aid (FAFSAs) will be flagged for "unusual enrollment history" by the U. S. Department of Education as a result of the student having received federal Pell Grants at multiple institutions in recent years.
+Some Free Applications for Federal Student Aid (FAFSA) will be flagged for "unusual enrollment history" by the U. S. Department of Education as a result of the student having received federal Pell Grants and Direct Loans at multiple institutions in recent years.
 Flags "2" and "3" require that the current institution review the student's enrollment history and determine whether or not the student is enrolling only long enough to receive cash refunds of federal student aid.

-The Excelsior College Financial Aid Office, in the process of reviewing a student's UEH flag, will check the National Student Loan Data System (NSLDS) for complete enrollment history (i.e., name of each school attended during the 2010-2011, 2011-2012, and 2012-2013 academic years - the review period - and dates of attendance).
+The Excelsior College Financial Aid Office, in the process of reviewing a student's UEH flag, will check the National Student Loan Data System (NSLDS) for complete enrollment history.

 How to resolve